sewardlee337/sewardlee337.github.io/_posts/2020-06-01-intro-to-propensity-score-matching.md

 categories: statistics python
 ---

-**Propensity Score Matching Matching (PSM)** is an econometric technique that allows you to compare a control group and a treatment group when the groups were not constructed using random assignment.
+**Propensity Score Matching Matching (PSM)** is an econometric technique that allows you to compare a control group against treatment group when the groups were not constructed using random assignment.
 This post will provide a basic overview of PSM and discuss how to implement it using Python.

 ## Background